-Then there’s holes and stains to tend with.
+Then there are holes and stains to tend with.

-Unlike the generations before us, very few of us have the wherewithal to repair or replace missing pieces—which is made all the more difficult when replacing a garment is sometimes cheaper than repairing it!
+Unlike previous generations, very few of us have the wherewithal to repair or replace missing pieces—which is made all the more difficult when replacing a garment is oftentimes cheaper than repairing it!

-For these reasons and more, most of us only wear 20% of the clothes we own.
+For these reasons and more, most only wear 20% of the clothes we own.

 Instead of trashing last year’s tasteless sale rack buys, it’s time we learn how to sustainably cycle them.

-Slow fashion doesn’t just mean buying consciously…it means getting rid of things consciously, too.
+Slow fashion doesn’t just mean buying consciously…it means getting rid of unwanted clothing consciously, too.

 1. DONATE THOSE DUDS

-Donating clothes is the most obvious way to get rid of old clothes.
-While clothing donation is generally the go-to option (at least for the mere 28% of people that even do that), it’s not necessarily the best one.
+While donating clothes is the go-to way to get rid of old clothes (at least for the 28% of people that even do that), it’s not necessarily the best one.

-While recycling 100 million pounds of clothes into insulation, yarn, or carpet padding results in a reduction in greenhouse-gas emissions equivalent to running 38 million passenger cars(!), the same positive impact can’t be said for all unsold donated clothes.
+Textile recycling turns 100 million pounds of clothes into housing insulation, yarn, or carpet padding, reducing the GHG emissions equivalent to running 38 million cars.
+The same positive impact can’t be said for all unsold donated clothes.

 That doesn’t necessarily mean donating clothing is bad.
-It can be very good in fact, but it’s certainly not a one-size-fits-all solution to unwanted clothing.
-As with anything, we need to be smart about what (and where) we donate.
+It can be very good at alleviating textile waste, but it’s not a one-size-fits-all solution to unwanted clothing.

-- Donate/sell your clothes to charities that are off-the-beaten path (AKA charity consignment stores that will only take pieces mostly guaranteed to sell).
+- Donate/sell your clothes to off-the-beaten-path thrift stores or nonprofit organizations (AKA charity consignment shops that only take pieces mostly guaranteed to sell).

-- Make sure your donated clothes are clean and mildew-free.
+- Only donate clean clothes.
 Just one mildew-y garment can result in the whole bag being thrown away immediately.

 2. SELL CLOTHES ONLINE